 In general, subject to the passive foreign investment company ("PFIC") rules discussed below, a distribution on a Preferred Share will constitute a dividend for U.S. federal income tax purposes to the extent it is made from the Company's current or accumulated "earnings and profits" as determined under U.S. federal income tax principles (regardless of whether it is considered a dividend under Brazilian law or for Brazilian income tax purposes).
 If a distribution exceeds the amount of the Company's current and accumulated earnings and profits, it will be treated as a non-taxable return of capital (and reduction in tax basis) to the extent of the U.S. holder's tax basis in the Preferred Share on which it is paid, and to the extent it exceeds that basis it will be treated as capital gain from the sale or exchange of the Preferred Shares.
 The Company does not intend to calculate its earnings and profits under U.S. federal income tax principles.
-Therefore, a U.S. holder should expect that any distribution on a Preferred Share generally will be treated as a dividend for U.S. federal income tax purposes even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain under the rules described above.
+Therefore, a U.S. holder should expect that any distribution on a Preferred Share generally will be treated as a dividend for U.S. federal income tax principles.
+Therefore, a u.S. holder should expect that any distribution on a Preferred Share generally will be treated as a dividend for U.S. federal income tax purposes even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain under the rules described above.

 The gross amount of any dividend on a Preferred Share (which will include the amount of any Brazilian taxes withheld, if any) generally will be subject to U.S. federal income tax as foreign source dividend income and will not be eligible for the corporate dividends received deduction.
 In the case of a Preferred Share, but not an ADS, the amount of a dividend paid in Brazilian currency will be its value in U.S. dollars based on the prevailing spot market exchange rate in effect on the day that the U.S. holder receives the dividend.
-In the case of a dividend received in respect of an ADS, the amount of a dividend paid in Brazilian currency will be its value in U.S. dollars based on the prevailing spot market exchange rate in effect on the date the Depositary receives it, whether or not the dividend is converted into U.S. dollars.
-A U.S. holder will have a tax basis in any distributed Brazilian currency equal to its U.S. dollar amount on the date of receipt, and any gain or loss realized on a subsequent conversion or other disposition of the Brazilian currency generally will be treated as U.S. source ordinary income or loss.
-If dividends paid in Brazilian currency are converted into U.S. dollars on the date they are received by a U.S. holder or the Depositary or its agent, as the case may be, the U.S. holder generally should not be required to recognize foreign currency gain or loss in respect of the Brazilian currency.
+In the case of a dividend received in respect of an ADS, the amount of a dividend paid in Brazilian currency will be its value in U.S. dollars.
+A U.S. holder will have a tax basis in any distributed Brazilian currency equal to its U.S. dollar amount on the date of receipt, and any gain or loss realized on a subsequent conversion or other disposition of the Brazilian currency generally will be treated as U.S. holder or the Depositary or its agent, as the case may be, the U.S. holder generally should not be required to recognize foreign currency gain or loss if any Brazilian currency.
 U.S. holders are urged to consult their own tax advisers regarding the treatment of any foreign currency gain or loss if any Brazilian currency received by the U.S. holder or the Depositary or its agent is not converted into U.S. dollars on the date of receipt.